JasperHo1228/MyPortfolio/README.md

 What I have been mainly used and learn in this project?

-- <bold>React Proficiency:<bold> Developed a deep understanding of React hooks and DOM manipulation, enabling the creation of dynamic and interactive user interfaces.
+- <strong>React Proficiency:</strong> Developed a deep understanding of React hooks and DOM manipulation, enabling the creation of dynamic and interactive user interfaces.

--  <bold>SVG Customisation:<bold> Leveraged SVG files in conjunction with CSS to craft unique images and implemented animation for enhanced visual appeal.
+-  <strong>SVG Customisation:</strong> Leveraged SVG files in conjunction with CSS to craft unique images and implemented animation for enhanced visual appeal.

--  <bold>Advanced CSS Styling:<bold> Acquired hands-on experience in CSS styling, utilising intricate techniques that align with modern web aesthetics.
+-  <strong>Advanced CSS Styling:</strong> Acquired hands-on experience in CSS styling, utilising intricate techniques that align with modern web aesthetics.

-- <bold>Optimised Animations:<bold> Streamlined the CSS animation process to ensure smoother and more seamless visual trnasitions for users.
+- <strong>Optimised Animations:</strong> Streamlined the CSS animation process to ensure smoother and more seamless visual transitions for users.

-- <bold>Challenges Overcome:</bold> Faced coding challenges and effectively resolved them using React component, Css, showcasing problem-solving skills.
+- <strong>Challenges Overcome:</strong> Faced coding challenges and effectively resolved them using React component, Css, showcasing problem-solving skills.